AlexBaldman/Memorization-Station/README.md

 ## MVP

-_**Memorization Station** in its MVP version should serve as a bit of an introduction to memory systems, and have the basic functionality of allowing a user to log in and create/store/edit basic "memory objects" to be held in charts/tables of various types._
+_**Memorization Station** in its MVP version should serve as a bit of an introduction to memory systems, and have the basic functionality of allowing a user to log in and create/store/edit basic "memory objects" to be held in charts/tables of various types, making up memory palaces, journeys, etc._

 <br>